Floorp-Projects/Floorp/intl/docs/dataintl.rst

 ----------------------

-`DateTimeFormat` in `mozIntl` gets additional options that provide greater simplicy and consistency to the API.
+`DateTimeFormat` in `mozIntl` gets additional options that provide greater simplicity and consistency to the API.

 * :js:`timeStyle` and :js:`dateStyle` can take values :js:`short`, :js:`medium`,
   :js:`long` and :js:`full`.
-  Those options can replace the manual listing of tokens like :js:`year`, :js:`day`, :js:`hour` etc. and will compose the most natural date or time format of a given style for the selected locale.
+  These options can replace the manual listing of tokens like :js:`year`, :js:`day`, :js:`hour` etc. and will compose the most natural date or time format of a given style for the selected locale.

 Using :js:`timeStyle` and :js:`dateStyle` is highly recommended over listing the tokens, because different locales may use different default styles for displaying the same tokens.

-Additional value is that using those styles allows `mozIntl` to look into Operating System patterns which allow the user to customize those patterns to their liking.
+Additional value is that using those styles allows `mozIntl` to look into Operating System patterns, which gives users the ability to customize those patterns to their liking.

 Example use: